MOST CURRENT VERSION:

 |Release Type||Version||Release Date||Supported Until|

-Each stable release will be released within 3 days of the first day of the quarter.
+Each stable release will be released in the first days of the first day of the quarter.

 Stable versions are supported for a minimum of 12 months and will include security updates only.
 Functionality changes will be included in newer pre-release or stable versions.